TheThingsNetwork/docs/_content/gateways/troubleshooting/legacy.md

 + To a communication error with the LoRa concentrator.
 This highly depends on your gateway.
 Some gateways don't require any configuration to communicate with the LoRa concentrator ; other gateways require executing actions before communicating with the concentrator.
 For example, the Kerlink IoT Station requires executing a script called `modem_on.sh` to communicate with the concentrator after starting the OS.
 There are also edge cases for some gateways that prevent communication with the concentrator in specific circumstances.

-This usually manifests by a `failed to start the concentrator` error when starting the packet forwarder.
-To troubleshooting this by yourself:
+This usually manifests by a `failed to start the concentrator` error when starting the packet forwarder - to confirm this, check the [logs of the packet forwarder](#logs).

-1. <a name="start"></a>Find the directory in which the **binary** of the packet forwarder is located.
-For example, for Kerlink packet forwarders, it will be at `/mnt/fsuser-1/thethingsnetwork` ; for Multitech packet forwarders, it is often located at `/opt/lora`.

-2. Find the directory in which the **configuration file** of the packet forwarder is located.
-Depending on the installation, it is sometimes located in the same directory (e.g. for Kerlink gateways), and sometimes in a different directory (e.g. Multitech gateways, where it is located at `/var/config/lora`).

-3. From the directory where the configuration is located, **execute the packet forwarder**.
-The packet forwarder will look for configuration in the directory of execution.
-In the logs of the packet forwarder, you'll be able to see if the packet forwarder is able to start or not.

 ### Unexpected stop